RealTonyBlaq/alx-interview/0x00-pascal_triangle/README.md

  Pascal's triangle is an arrangement of binomial coefficients in triangular form.

- This project is a measure towards preparing for Tech interviews
+ This project is a measure towards preparing for Tech interviews.

+ To run this program: